kevinguebert/kevinguebert-netlify/content/2018/01/2018-01-24-sharing-ideas-part-2.md

 ---
+template: post
-title: "Sharing Ideas Part 2"
+title: Sharing Ideas Part 2
-slug: "sharing-ideas-part-2"
+slug: sharing-ideas-part-2
-date: "2018-01-25T02:44:00.000Z"
-tags: ["Ideas","Personal Growth"]
 draft: false
-template: "post"
+date: '2018-01-25T02:44:00.000Z'
+description: >-
-description: "In the first post on this topic, I posed an idea for using voice-enabled devices to create art.
+  In the first post on this topic, I posed an idea for using voice-enabled devices to create art.
 Today I'll be sharing another idea I've pondered (and may have coded a little on).

-On Reddit, there..."
+category: Personal Growth
+tags:
+  - Ideas
+  - Personal Growth
 ---

 In the first post on this topic, I posed an idea for using voice-enabled devices to create art.
 Today I'll be sharing another idea I've pondered (and may have coded a little on).